spacecloud-io/space-docs/content/essentials/queries/multiple-queries.md

 ---

-With Space Cloud you can make multiple queries even to **different databases** in a single request.
-If multiple queries are part of the same request, they are executed in parallel, the individual responses are collated and returned.
+With Space Cloud, you can make multiple queries even to **different databases** in a single request.
+If multiple queries are part of the same request, they get executed in parallel, and the individual responses are collated and returned.

 > **Note:** This is only a GraphQL feature and not available in any client SDKs.